amalucelli/terraform-provider-nextdns/README.md

 ## Getting Started

 **Important**: This provider is not yet published on the Terraform Registry and it is still under development.
-If you want to use it, you will need to build and install it locally.
+If you want to use it, you will have to build and install it locally.

 ```hcl
 terraform {